-The show includes ten complete songs, ranging from the 1940s to the 2000s, and snippets and earworms from twenty more tunes that will stick in your head for days!
+The show includes twelve complete songs, ranging from the 1940s to the 2000s, and snippets and earworms from more tunes that will stick in your head for days!
 Plus, there are at least 185 laughs in the show (we counted) !
 It’s a show about making choices and taking chances, and about how music just might be the best therapy.

 On March 31st, 2017, I quit smoking tobacco.
 And then, again, on April 2nd.
 Then, briefly, on April 27th, and most recently, yesterday, May 4th.
 Who says quitting is hard?
 I’ve done it three times in the last month.
 To be honest, just thinking about quitting is so stressful, it makes me want to smoke.
 Continue reading